Salamat for stopping by!

 Our commitment is centred around representation that is rooted in community purpose and care.

 Our way of representation aims to build support around our shared pain and histories as Pilipina/xs.

 Our voice and platforms work to amplify Pina/xy voices and re-distribute space and resources.

 All of these efforts are centred in shared learning and helping mobilize our community towards social impact.

 In the face of colonial forces that seek to keep Filipina women down, this Pinay Collection is a powerful and necessary act of defiance.

 For so long the narratives of Filipina/xs have been shaped by people other than us.
 Our colonizers and other oppressive forces have rendered us quiet, submissive, subservient, and inferior.
 All the things that I – and many of the Filipina/xs in my life – are not.

-This is why it’s so important for us to reclaim the word “Pinay” and so many others.
-To take back these words and make them ours again; to define it on our own terms.
+This is why it’s so important for us to reclaim the word “Pinay” and why it’s so important for us to #WearPinay.
+To take back this word and make it ours again; to define it on our own terms.

 But Pinay Collection goes even deeper than this.
 This brand – dare I say movement? – isn’t just about our colonizers or external forces that have kept us down.
 It’s also a statement against those within the Filipino community, our own families, our own intimate relations who are guilty too of keeping us down, who use our very own mother tongue against us.

-I hope that you will join our movement by using the hashtag #WearPinay on social media.
-We all know that Pinays have been historically and undeniably loud, brown, and proud - join us as we amplify our strong collective voices even more!
+Maraming Salamat for being here, with us.
+I hope that you will continue to join our movement by using the hashtag #WearPinay on social media.
+We all know that Pina/xys have been historically and undeniably loud, brown, and proud - join us as we amplify our strong collective voices even more!